Assets in Search

 Wireframes that adhere both to Product’s Requirement and UX Heuristics

-I provided two alternate design options for in-widget navigation that would provide higher usability by adhering to UX standards.
+I provided two alternate design options for in-widget navigation that would provide higher usability by adhering to UX standards, and adhere to existing platform consistency.

 Alternate Widget Navigation Design One